Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Reflection: Today, I learned how fact and dimension tables work together in a Power BI data model.
 I also learned how relationships help connect the tables and make the data easier to analyse and filter.

 GitHub: Uploaded the Day-7 model screenshot and updated the documentation.

+Day-8: Completed Today: Created a dedicated DAX_Measures table and created the required measures: Total Sales, Total Profit, Total Orders, Average Order Value, and Profit Margin %.
+I also tested the measures using Card visuals and confirmed that they are working correctly.

+Reflection: Today, I learned the difference between calculated columns and measures in Power BI and understood how measures calculate dynamically based on filters.
+I also learned how to use DAX functions such as SUM and DIVIDE and how to format measures as currency, percentage, and whole numbers.
+Testing the measures with Card visuals helped me verify that the calculations were producing sensible results.

+GitHub: Created dax_measures.md inside 04_Documentation with the DAX formulae and explanations.